drBenway/pixi-vn-wiki/start/canvas-transition.md

 #### Remove the previous component when the new component transition is complete

+To remove the previous component when the new component transition is complete, you can use the `aliasToRemoveAfter` property.
+The `aliasToRemoveAfter` property is the alias of the component to remove when the new component transition is complete, it is available in all [Animations and Effects](/start/animations-effects) provided by Pixi’VN.

 ```typescript
 import { canvas, FadeAlphaTicker, FadeAlphaTickerProps, ImageSprite, UPDATE_PRIORITY } from "@drincs/pixi-vn"